IamSaileshSitaula/eta-tracker/README.md

    - Click "Copy Tracking #" button
    - Share with customers

-### Customer Tracking

-1. Navigate to "Customer Tracking" page
-2. Enter tracking number (format: `PO-XXXXXX`)
+6. **At present, the system uses synthetic GPS data to simulate live tracking.
+However, it is designed with an optional integration feature that allows connection to a real GPS feed—for example, by linking a driver’s phone live location to capture and update coordinates in real time.**
+ - Option to add gps data(optional)
+ - for now just fetch simulated data.

-3. View real-time:
+8. View real-time:
    - Vehicle GPS position on map
    - Stop sequence with ETAs
    - Route progress
    - Traffic conditions
    - Weather advisories
+   - confidence interval

+9. Reroute based on suggestion of Valhalla engine
+   - Suggest Route rerouting to logistics manager
+   - Feature to suggest rerouting to logistics manager
+   - and also logistics manager can reroute if eta confidence to reduce eta is high enough for logistics manager to do so

+10- once logistics manager reroute it should also be automatically be displayed on costumer tracking

+### Customer Tracking

+1. Navigate to "Customer Tracking" page
+2. Enter tracking number (format: `PO-XXXXXX`)
+3. View real-time updates (every 30 seconds):
+   - Vehicle GPS position on map
+   - Stop sequence with ETAs and confidence levels
+   - Route progress with completion percentage
+   - Live traffic conditions and congestion
+   - Weather advisories and delay predictions
+   - ETA confidence intervals (high/medium/low)

 ## 🔧 Configuration